-While these topics are complex, and solutions remain elusive modern thinkers like Arjun Appadurai and Sheldon Wolin address them.
-These writers describe a kind of cultural autocracy forming from the consolidation of global wealth.
-Their ideas affect how my art interprets the control of power and its projection across the world.
+My paintings and digital collages trace their artistic style of thinking to Northern European painters who used symbolism to depict mercantile disparities between classes.
+Contemporary writers like Arjun Appadurai and Sheldon Wolin describe a kind of cultural autocracy forming from the consolidation of global wealth.
+Their ideas affect how my art interprets power and its many iterations throughout the social fabric.